OfficeDev/outlook-dev-docs/docs/add-ins/authenticate-a-user-with-an-sso-token.md

 ms.author: jasonjoh
 ---

-# Authenticate a user with an single-sign-on token in an Outlook Add-in (preview)
+# Authenticate a user with an single-sign-on token in an Outlook add-in (preview)

 Single sign-on (SSO) provides a seamless way for your add-in to authenticate users (and optionally to obtain access tokens to call the [Microsoft Graph API](https://developer.microsoft.com/graph/docs/concepts/overview)).